127 N. 20th Street

 He provided evidence that Gen. Casimir Pulaski's body was eventually interred in the Pulaski Monument at Savannah, Georgia.
 He wrote a monograph about Anthony Sadowski, an early Polish-American settler and pioneer, and later set up an official historical marker at his grave.
 In a similar fashion he documented the notorious Lattimer Massacre of 1897 where a number of immigrant miners, mainly Poles, were killed when they peacefully protested for fair wages and equal rights.
 In addition to the above-named works he is the author of several books that deal with places and individuals in American history.

 The Poles in America Foundation continues to work with Polonia (Polish-American) and American organizations to keep the memory of Polish contributors to American culture alive.
 This may take the form of helping the Warwick Township Historical Society with their annual re-enactment of a colonial era encampment where, at Moland House, Casimir Pulaski met George Washington for the first time.

 The Foundation expects to continue the work of research and creating interest in Polish American history for years to come.
-Its president is Jack Pinkowski, Edward's younger son, who works closely with his father on various Polish-American history projects.
-Among other things, he was active in the effort that succeeded in having President Obama sign a declaration proclaiming Pulaski an honorary citizen of the United States on Nov.
+Its president is Jack Pinkowski, Edward's younger son, who worked closely with his father on various Polish-American history projects.
+Among other things, he was active in the effort that succeeded in having President Barrack Obama sign a declaration proclaiming Pulaski an honorary citizen of the United States on Nov.
 6, 2009.

 WebsiteInterested persons are welcome to explore the website of the Poles in America Foundation: www.poles.org